Sahil302002/Coffe-Sales-Analysis/README.md

 This project involves a detailed analysis of retail sales data for a coffee shop, aiming to uncover valuable insights to optimize business operations and improve profitability.
 The analysis, conducted using Excel, covers various aspects of sales performance, including peak sales periods, best-selling products, and store-specific performance.
 The insights derived from this dashboard can help decision-makers improve staffing, inventory management, customer engagement, and overall sales strategies.

--  The sales dataset used for analysis.
+-  The sales dataset used for analysis
+-  <a href = "Coffee Shop Sales.xlsx">CoffeeShopDataset</a>

 ### Key Features and Metrics: